 I am extremely happy and proud to present this very rare and important wakizashi.
 Not only is it one of the very few wakizashi from the Nanbokucho Era but it is also rare because it is signed and dated and ubu.
 The full signature reads: Ichi Bishu Yoshioka Ichimonji Ju Sukehide.
 The ura has the following nengo: Shohei Juhachi-nen shichi-gatsu hi.
 This means: Made on a day in the 7th month of the 18th year of Shohei (1363).
 This is a very famous sword that has been published in many books and journals over the years.
-A few of them are shown above.
+A few of them are shown below.

 The Ichimonji School in Bizen Province was a large school that was founded in the beginning of the Kamakura period and lasted through the Nanbokucho period.
 From the beginning of the Kamakura period and up until the middle of the Kamakura period, works by this school are commonly referred to as Ko-Ichimonji works.
 From the beginning of the Kamakura period and through the middle of the Kamakura period, the center of the production done by this school was located in the area called Fukuoka.
 From the end of the Kamakura period and through the early part of the Nanbokucho period, the center of production moved to Yoshioka.

 The name of the Ichimonji school is derived from the fact that many of the swords extant today are signed only with the kanji character, “ichi”.
 To this day there is uncertainty as to whether any of the smiths who signed with individual names are one and the same as any of these practically anonymous artisans who signed with only an “ichi”